If you do not have a tenant for Microsoft Dynamics 365 Business Central, you can sign up for a free trial.

 |Commission Draw Reason Code||When using the commission draw functionality, this reason code is used on commission ledger entries to identify those entries as commission draw commission ledger entries.
 Read more about Commission Draws|

 On the next step of the wizard, you can define, if you will have different commission rates for an initial purchase a customer makes and for all subsequent purchases.
-You can define the commission base by selecting the appropriate option for Calculate Commissions on in the following step.
-Additionally, you can define a restriction and setup a Minimum Gross Profit % for Commissions to prevent salespeople from reducing the prices below a certain threshold.

 The next step of the wizard allows you to configure the overall commission calculations.